Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README.md

 This sample demonstrates how to deploy an Angular single-page application (SPA) coupled with a .NET Core web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
 To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).

+> :information_source: You can choose to deploy the [B2C sample from Chapter 3](../3-Authorization-II/1-call-api-b2c) instead.
+Steps below are more or less the same.

 ## Scenario

 1. The client application uses **MSAL Angular** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.